davidabney9-dev/JICSTabDropDown/README.md

 WARNING: You may not want to change the URL of the tab for certain reasons.
 If that is the case then I would suggest editing the CNTRTabDropDown.js to where it will look for a specific tab title and hard code in the correct name you need to send.
 The tab table underneath the portlet settings will help you identify any tabs that their display name does not match their corresponding identifying value.

 # Known Issues
-;Problem
+Problem
-:The drop down displays on the left side of the screen and not under the tab that the mouse is hovering over.
+The drop down displays on the left side of the screen and not under the tab that the mouse is hovering over.

-;Resolution
+Resolution
-:This is a CSS issue and can usually be fixed by adding '''float: left;''' to the '''headertabs li''' property in your portal''s CSS theme file.
+This is a CSS issue and can usually be fixed by adding '''float: left;''' to the '''headertabs li''' property in your portal''s CSS theme file.
 Please test this CSS change first, it may not work with all themes.

-;Problem
+Problem
-:If you use special characters in the tab name, such as /,\,+,*,&,?, or ; then the drop down will not display for that tab.
+If you use special characters in the tab name, such as /,\,+,*,&,?, or ; then the drop down will not display for that tab.

-;Temporary Resolution
+Temporary Resolution
-:Add an "else if" statement to the Portal/Portlets/CUS/ICS/CNTRTabDropDown/js/CNTRTabDropDown.js file at line 16 to change the tab name to be what is stored in JICS.
+Add an "else if" statement to the Portal/Portlets/CUS/ICS/CNTRTabDropDown/js/CNTRTabDropDown.js file at line 16 to change the tab name to be what is stored in JICS.
 For example:
     else if (tab_name == 'Tab / Name') {
         tab_name = "Tab  Name";
     }